 It has an electronic settings panel with a red light to indicate which function is in use.
 There is a ‘delayed start’ function and a ‘keep warm’ function, too.

-The cooker uses 700W and comes with a one year Tefal guarantee.
-It has the capacity to cook 2.2 litres of food or 10 cups.
 Initially, I thought it wouldn’t be big enough to cook a family meal, compared to other slow cooker capacities, but in fact, the bowl holds more than enough to feed a family of four, in some cases, with food leftover.

 You can also use the white rice function to cook a risotto, opening the lid after twenty or so minutes of cooking the rice to add your chicken, seafood, peas, veg etc to continue cooking.
 You can make a paella in the same way and you can also make rice pudding with little effort.
 My kids got over-excited about this fact and now demand rice pudding and jam most nights.
-As to grains, you can cook anything from Bulgar wheat to quinoa, which you can then leave to cool to add to salads.
+As to grains, you can cook anything from bulgar wheat to quinoa, which you can then leave to cool to add to salads.

 The porridge function takes around 20 minutes, so it takes longer than cooking oats on the stove top or in the microwave, but the ‘keep warm’ function means that you can put on a bigger batch of porridge which can be kept warm and eaten at different times.
-So, for example, I usally cook porrigde first thing in the morning for the children.
+So, for example, I usually cook porridge first thing in the morning for the children.
 I then leave it to keep warm, come back home from the school run, have a bowl myself and it is also still warm for my husband to eat before he sets off for work.
 I then look like super-wife for having warm porridge at the ready!

 The most interesting function is the steam function because using the steamer basket, you add a cup of water to the main bowl, and steam your fish, chicken or veg in just a few minutes, closing the lid.
 However, you can also use the steam programme to cook soup in the main bowl, which takes around 25 minutes.
 Or use the steam function to make quicker casseroles, if you don’t have the time or patience to slow cook.
 I have also used the steam function to make steamed chocolate and cherry puddings.